sophiechannon/GildedRoseKotlin/README.md

 ### Aged brie:
 increases in value by 1
 never over 50
-continues improving after SellIn date
+continues improving double after SellIn date

 ### Backstage pass:
 increases in value by 1